-Do you heat regularly with a non-EPA certified wood burning stove, or one that was made prior to 1995?
+Do you heat regularly with a non EPA-certified wood burning stove or fireplace insert, or one that was made prior to 1995?

 Do you live within the Smoke Control Zone or within the city limits of Deer Park?

-If you answered yes to the above questions, then you might qualify to save hundreds of dollars to upgrade to a new wood, pellet, or gas freestanding stove or fireplace insert, or a ductless, mini-split-system heat pump.
-Over 575 Spokane-area residents have utilized this program to upgrade their old wood burning stoves/inserts to cleaner, more efficient devices.
+If you answered yes to the above two questions, then you might qualify to save hundreds of dollars to upgrade to a new wood, pellet, or gas freestanding stove or fireplace insert, or a ductless, mini-split-system heat pump.
+Over 600 Spokane-area residents have utilized this program to upgrade their old wood burning stoves/inserts to cleaner, more efficient devices.